On the Construction of Simply Connected Solvable Lie Groups: First integrals for completely integrable Pfaffian systems with a solvable symmetry algebra

-Let $I \subset T^*M$ be a rank $r$ Pfaffian system.
-A function $f:M\to \real$ such that $df(x)\in I_x$ for all $x\in M$ is called a {\bf first integral} of $I$, see \cite{lychagin:1991a} and \cite{doubrov:2000a}.
-Suppose $I= \spn \{\omega^i\}$ and $\omega^i$ satisfy the structure equations \EqRef{FSE} then Theorem \StRef{reduce} and its corollaries can be used to compute first integrals using only quadrature and matrix exponentiation.
-Theorem \StRef{reduce} states that given a co-dimension one ideal in $\lieg$, one quadrature produces the first integral $f$ in equation \EqRef{int} for the completely integrable Pfaffian system $I=\spn \{ \omega^i \}$ and the exponential of a matrix reduces the structure equations \EqRef{FSE} to the structure equations of the ideal $\liek$.
-Corollary \StRef{C2} gives rise to the following.
+Suppose $I= \spn \{\omega^i\}_{1\leq i \leq n}$ where $\omega^i$ are differential $1$-forms which satisfy the structure equations \EqRef{FSE}.
+If $\lieg$ satisfies the conditions in Theorem \StRef{reduce} or its corollaries, we show how first integrals of $I$ can be computed using only quadrature and matrix exponentiation.
+In particular Theorem \StRef{reduce} states that if $\liek \subset \lieg$ is a co-dimension ideal, then one quadrature produces the first integral $f$ in equation \EqRef{int}.
+Corollary \StRef{C2} implies the following.